javascript-2020/simple-nativemessage/README.md

 <br/>

-### 5. optional, connect from webpage
+### 5. optional, extension connection from a webpage

-to use the externally connectable extension interface, which allows a webpage to communicate directly with the extension, the webpage must be served from at least a second level domain, for local servers this means editing the hosts file
+to use the externally connectable extension interface, which allows a webpage to communicate directly with an extension, the webpage must be served from at least a second level domain, for local servers this means creating a dns record -- ie editing the hosts file

 https://developer.chrome.com/docs/extensions/mv3/manifest/externally_connectable/